- Funding Programme

 The Commission supports the Hamburg administration in designing a system for the processing of non-structured interactions with citizens.
 Now, the system will be used to support other administrative processes of the city of Hamburg.

-The Hamburg administration designed a system, in cooperation with DG REFORM, to support the processing of non-structured interactions with citizens.
+The Hamburg administration designed a system, in cooperation with the European Commission, to support the processing of non-structured interactions with citizens.
 The system addressed all essential processes and elements required, in particular:

 - User interface supporting different formats (e-mail, PDF, etc.),